 What language to Scots speak?
 Well, that depends on exactly where they live, and what their ancestry is.

-You can check out our Scottish Sayings, Phrases & Words page to get a taste of Scottish-English at it's best and try out the phrases and words I grew up with.
+You can also check out our Scottish Sayings, Phrases & Words page to get a taste of everyday Scottish phrases and words... ones I grew up with!

 Clans are a huge part of Scotland's culture, and played a vital role the country's history.